-An Ethernet port (eth0) accepts plaintext data from the wired network that will be encrypted prior to wireless retransmission, and produces plaintext data that is decrypted from encrypted wireless transmissions.
+Ethernet ports (eth0, eth1) accept plaintext data from the wired network that will be encrypted prior to wireless retransmission, and produce plaintext data that is decrypted from encrypted wireless transmissions.
 These interfaces may also be used for CO/Administrator configuration sessions using a TLS-encrypted link.